NEED HELP MARKETING YOUR WEB3 APP?

 Contents

-Bitcoin historically couldn’t support Web3 apps.
-Now it is possible to build a wide range of Web3 apps on Bitcoin, thanks to new projects creating programming languages for writing Bitcoin smart contracts—and, by extension, creating Bitcoin apps.
+Bitcoin historically couldn’t support Web3 apps due to the limited programmability of Bitcoin Script.
+Now it’s possible to build a wide range of Web3 apps on Bitcoin, thanks to Bitcoin layers.
+These emerging layers and projects are creating new programming languages for writing Bitcoin smart contracts—and, by extension, creating Bitcoin apps.

 These projects take different approaches and use different languages to empower developers to create Web3 apps for Bitcoin.
-So, let’s dive into the options to discover which programming language is the right option for you.
+So, let’s dive into the options to discover which Bitcoin smart contract programming language is the right option for you.

 A Quick Recap on Smart Contracts